OWASP/www-project-developer-guide/release/07-implementation/01-documentation/01-proactive-controls.md

 The Proactive Controls are a well established list of security controls, first published in 2014 and revised in 2018, so considering these controls can be seen as best practice.
-Following best practice is always encouraged: at the very least an organization should avoid the avoidable exploits.
+Following best practices is always encouraged: at the very least an organization should avoid the avoidable exploits.

 Putting these proactive controls in place can help remediate common security vulnerabilities, for example: